Manager, Lunar Terrain Vehicle (LTV) Operations (NASA LTVS Award Contingent)

 PREFERRED SKILLS AND EXPERIENCE:

-Completion of an accredited skilled trade apprenticeship program
+Completion of an accredited apprenticeship program

-Experience with weld fabrication and able to pass a welding skills test for cutting, fitting, stick, TiG, and MiG on semi-exotic materials
+Experience with weld fabrication and able to pass a welding skills test for cutting, fitting, stick, TiG, and MiG on semi exotic materials

 Understanding of the manufacturing process of large structures from concept to completion